As you might assume my family and me, we are real bean lovers. What I especially love about this white bean pasta with broccoli is:

 - Portion into bowls.

-- Garnish with pine nuts.
+- Garnish with pine nuts or roasted tomatoes.

 - If you serve it with a salad a starter this dish could be extended to 4 portions.